Enhancing habitat for restoring and maintaining a healthier and more resilient Upper Mississippi River Ecosystem

-Restoring habitat is one of two major focus areas of the Upper Mississippi River Restoration (Environmental Management Program) (UMRR).
+Restoring habitat is one of two major focus areas of the Upper Mississippi River Restoration (UMRR) Program.
 The Habitat Rehabilitation and Enhancement Project (HREP) element utilizes a wide range of construction techniques and approaches that mimic natural river processes and provide benefits to the river system at the system, reach, pool, and local scales.

 Each restoration project is multi-faceted, enhances many types of habitats and species, and addresses specific ecological goals that are identified through a comprehensive planning process.
 HREPs use a variety of restoration techniques including shoreline protection, island creation, water level management, backwater dredging, secondary channel modifications, aeration, and floodplain and tributary restoration.
 Planning teams for restoration projects utilize ecosystem understanding and long-term monitoring data provided by the Science and Monitoring element of UMRR to identify problems and to improve project effectiveness.